A man and woman sit on couch looking at paper documents.

 When shouldn’t you get a credit card?

-The circumstances aren’t always ideal for applying for a new credit card.
-In the following situations, it might be a good idea to wait before applying for a card.
+The circumstances aren’t always ideal for a new credit card.
+In the following situations, you may want to hold off on submitting a new credit card application:

 • You’re applying for a mortgage or other loan.
-Applying for multiple types of credit within a short period—even if they aren’t all credit cards—can bring down your credit score.
+Applying for multiple types of credit within a short period—even if they aren’t all credit cards—may bring down your credit score.
 If you’re planning to apply for a mortgage or loan soon, delaying your credit card application may increase your odds of approval.

 When should you get a second credit card?